 The function of the coordinator is to provide a central coordinating point for effective volunteer management within the Department, and to direct and assist efforts to jointly provide more productive volunteer services.
-Under the general direction of the Chief of Police, volunteers shall report to the volunteer coordinator and/or Shift Commander.
+Under the general direction of the Chief of Police, volunteers shall report to the volunteer coordinator, assistant coordinator, and/or Shift Commander.

-The volunteer coordinator may appoint a senior volunteer or other designee to assist in the coordination of volunteers and their activities.
+The volunteer coordinator may appoint an assistant coordinator to assist in the coordination of volunteers and their activities.

-The responsibilities of the coordinator include, but are not limited to:
+The responsibilities of the coordinator and assistant coordinator include, but are not limited to: